astralway/phrasecount/README.md

 mvn exec:java -Dexec.mainClass=phrasecount.cmd.Print -Dexec.args="accismus.properties" -Dexec.classpathScope=test
 ```

-The print command will print out the number of unique documents and the number
+The command will print out the number of unique documents and the number
 of processed documents.
 If the number of processed documents is less than the
 number of unique documents, then there is still work to do.
 After the load
 command runs, the documents will have been added or updated.
 However the